Hail to the Thief: Exploring Attacks and Defenses in Decentralised GRPO: Limitations

+We acknowledge that the attack space in the era of LLMs is enormous~\cite{DBLP:journals/corr/abs-2502-02260}, and proposing defenses that mitigate all attacks while not degrading the learning is challenging, if possible.
+In this work, we present formalisation of decentralised RL, and attacks and defenses in such settings.
+Here, we state limitations and open problems regarding the proposed attacks and defenses.

+In this paper, we explored four attacks with different goals of poisoning the model.
+However, none of them assumed the existence of a defense deployed by benign models.
+Some of the attacks can be adaptive and immune to such defenses.
+For example, the judge defense can be vulnerable to "jail-break" attacks~\cite{jailbreak,safeorlucky} where attackers find prefix/suffix prompts that pass the judge's gavel.
+We leave such an adaptive attack as future work.

-We present two defenses that provide some deterrence to the attack.
-The first defense relies on checking log-probabilities of the token generation, which is applicable to homogeneous model training.
-Also, to ensure perfect defense success, it requires bitwise reproducibility which is not provided by default learning libraries.
-The second defense depends heavily on the ``judge" model that is good at the task already and can adequately evaluate completions.
-Note that such judge systems can be vulnerable to ``jail-break" attacks~\cite{jailbreak,safeorlucky} where attackers find prefix/suffix prompts that pass the judge's gavel.
-We leave such an adaptive attack as a future work.
-Below we discuss other defense methods we tried (that failed) and some future directions for both defenses and attack.
+We presented two defenses that provide deterrence to the attacks.
+The first defense relies on checking log-probabilities of the token generation, which is applicable to homogeneous model settings.
+In the presence of bitwise reproducibility, it can be the perfect defense.
+We leave the adaptation of such mechanisms~\cite{verde} as a future work.
+The second defense depends heavily on the "judge" model that can adequately evaluate completions.
+As such, for some tasks or languages, there may not be an adequate model to act as a judge.
+Also, we used the standard approaches for the prompt used in the judge model, finding the optimal prompt for such tasks is in itself a research problem, and we leave it as future work.